nicolay-dev/nba-project/README.md

 ## How to run?

-Locale yourself into root project folder,
+Clone the repo via https: `https://github.com/NicolayJG/nba-project.git` or ssh: `git@github.com:NicolayJG/nba-project.git`.
-Run `npm i` to install dependencies.
+Be sure to locale yourself into root project folder, Run `npm i` to install dependencies.
 Then run `ng build` to build the project.
-After that you can run `ng serve` for launch a locale server.
+After that you can run `ng serve` for launch a local server.
-Then you can navigate to `http://localhost:4200/` and use the SPA
+Use the app accessing to `http://localhost:4200/` in your browser.

 ## Running unit tests